Simon Quadrat PPRWA NEAC

 Recent paintings and drawings

-Ex-barrister Simon Quadrat will talk about the art that has influenced him, the stories behind his own work and the techniques he uses.
+Acclaimed contemporary artist Simon Quadrat will talk about the paintings that have inspired and influenced him, the stories and memories behind his own work and the techniques he uses.

 All his life Simon Quadrat has studied art, wherever he went, reading books about it and drawing.
 He taught himself to paint in his twenties mainly by rushing over to the London art galleries and museums whenever he had a spare hour.
 The design and astonishing humanity of early Sienese paintings echo throughout his work.
 However it is the modern British paintings of the immediate pre- and post-war that are most clearly referenced in his work.
 His palette of palest blues, ochre yellows and burnt orange seem straight from the fifties, retro and hugely popular now.
 He paints his memories of growing up in post-war London alongside images he gleans from gritty archive images and documentaries made at the time particularly the Free Cinema movement and the British Mass Observation Project.
 These authentic images help to feed his imagination and metamorphose into his highly distinctive multi-layered paintings.